emduart2/Polytrees/README.md

 ### Parallelisation
-Parallelisation of the exploration functions can only be performed on unix systems!
+Parallelisation of the exploration functions can currently only be performed on unix systems!
 To enable parallelisation, execute
 ```
 n.cores <- parallel::detectCores() - 1
 my.cluster <- parallel::makeCluster(